joshwcomeau/react-flip-move/README.md

 ## Gotchas

+  * Does not work with stateless functional component children.
+This is because FlipMove uses refs to identify and apply styles to children, and stateless functional components cannot be given refs.

   * All children **need a unique `key` property**.
 Even if FlipMove is only given a single child, it needs to have a unique `key` prop for FlipMove to track it.